pandaymx/blog/src/update.md

 4. Document adds license agreement
 5. Permit importing components by alias
 6. Replace the background of the homepage with the daily Bing wallpaper
+7. Replace the description of the homepage with a random one-sentence phrase.

 ## 2024-08-04